-- 2.19.
-Acceptable examples include time spent on formal, structured and companysponsored on-the-job training programs; personal self-education; and on-the-job research and evaluation. - 2.20.
-Claims must be substantiated and there must be a demonstration that professional skills have been developed or enhanced, and that these skills can be used in the member's area of practice. - 2.21.
-15 hours annually may be claimed from acceptable activities such as: - undertaking a structured program of on-the-job training e.g. cadetships or graduate programs, where up to 10 per cent of the first three months of a new technical role may be claimed if justifiable and within the first 10 years of commencing that technical career. - initial preparation of lectures, courses and papers for on-the-job technical training programs which involves research and additional learning to create the presentation material. - industry involvement for those in academic positions or part-time academic lecturing for those in industry. - on-the-job and project evaluation of innovative or new technology, others' practices, or ideas of non-standard practice where skills are expanded. - original work including planning, evaluation and research, on existing operations and on new projects - visits to mining or minerals extraction or processing plants or sites for the purposes of enhancing the professional's knowledge or skills.
+- 3.17.
+Acceptable examples include time spent on formal, structured and companysponsored on-the-job training programs; personal self-education; and on-the-job research and evaluation. - 3.18.
+Claims must be substantiated and there must be a demonstration that professional skills have been developed or enhanced, and that these skills can be used in the member's area of practice. - 3.19.Up to 15 hours annually may be claimed from acceptable activities such as: - undertaking a structured program of on-the-job training e.g., cadetships or graduate programs, where up to 10 per cent of the first three months of a new technical role may be claimed if justifiable and within the first 10 years of commencing that technical career; - initial preparation of lectures, courses and papers for on-the-job technical training programs which involves research and additional learning to create the presentation material; - industry involvement for those in academic positions or part-time academic lecturing for those in industry; - on-the-job and project evaluation of innovative or new technology, others' practices, or ideas of non-standard practice where professional skills are expanded; - original work including planning, evaluation, and research, on existing operations and on new projects; - visits to mining or minerals extraction or processing plants or sites for the purposes of enhancing the professional's knowledge or skills.
 Claims may only be made for hours actually spent in technical presentations or inspection of facilities.
-Where such visits occur as part of a professional assignment, such as a consulting brief or a due diligence assessment, the claim should be limited to that time involved in skill enhancement.
+Where such visits occur as part of a professional assignment, such as a consulting brief or a due diligence assessment, the claim should be limited to that time involved in skill enhancement; - visits to equipment vendors, test work providers and assaying facilities where it can be shown that new and/or updated knowledge has been gained; - learning to use new computer programs to enhance professional skills (new learnings must be identified);

-- visits to equipment vendors, testwork providers and assaying facilities where it can be shown that new and/or updated knowledge has been gained. - learning to use new computer programs to enhance professional skills (new learnings must be identified). - learning to design or use computer applications. - learning new codes and reporting requirements. - web site discussion forums. - review of company and project reports to gain knowledge for upgrading an existing project or planning a new project. - 2.22.
-Unacceptable examples are: activities that otherwise would be included in normal job roles, including unsubstantiated blocks of time on projects or normal work (e.g. 100 hours for working on a project); and the learning of languages which may enable one to work more effectively in other geographical locations but does not increase professional skills. - 2.23.
-Note: Prior to 2016 these claims had a x 0.5 multiplier.
-Chartered Professionals undertaking a PD review covering the years 2014 and 2015 will utilise this 0.5 x weighting for those years.
-This clause does not cover new applications for CP.
+- learning to design or use computer applications; - learning new codes and reporting requirements; - web site discussion forums; - review of company and project reports to gain knowledge for upgrading an existing project or planning a new project. - 3.20.Unacceptable examples include activities that otherwise would be included in normal job roles, including unsubstantiated blocks of time on projects or normal work (e.g., 100 hours for working on a project); and the learning of languages which may enable one to work more effectively in other geographical locations but does not increase professional skills.